 The motor turns the chain loop so that the chain continually moves up the hill like a long conveyer belt.
 The coaster cars grip onto the chain with several chain dogs, which are mounted to the underside of the rollercoaster cars.
 Anti-rollback dogs prevent the train cars from rolling back if the chain breaks.
 They're also responsible for that "clack-clack-clack" sound you hear as a coaster train ascends the lift hill.
 Once the train cars reach the summit, the chain dogs release and the train starts its descent down the hill.

 In some newer coaster designs, a catapult launch sets the train in motion.
 There are several sorts of catapult launches, but they all basically do the same thing.
 Instead of dragging the train up a hill to build up potential energy, these systems start the train off by building up a good amount of kinetic energy in a short amount of time.

 One popular catapult system is the linear-induction motor.
 A linear-induction motor uses electromagnets to build two magnetic fields — one on the track and one on the bottom of the train — that are attracted to each other.
 The motor moves the magnetic field on the track, pulling the train along behind it at a high rate of speed.
 The main advantages of this system are its speed, efficiency, durability, precision and controllability.

 Another popular system uses dozens of rotating wheels to launch the train up the lift hill.
 The wheels are arranged in two adjacent rows along the track.
 The wheels grip the bottom (or top) of the train between them, pushing the train forward.

-This system is very simple.
+The most common system is called a "fin brake,'' even though the fin is on the train car and the brake is on the track.
 A series of clamps is positioned at the end of the track and at a few other braking points.
 A central computer operates a hydraulic system that closes these clamps when the train needs to stop.
 The clamps close in on vertical metal fins running under the train, and this friction gradually slows the train down.